 A risk register is maintained by each NAMA division, which identifies and categorises risks which may prevent NAMA from achieving its objectives and assesses the impact and likelihood of various risk events across the organisation and its operating environment.
 On the basis of risks identified, actions are agreed to manage and mitigate these risks.
-Divisional risk registers are reviewed on a quarterly basis by Divisional Heads and sign off attestations are submitted to the NAMA Audit and Risk function.
-These risk registers are reviewed by the NAMA Audit and Risk function.
+Divisional risk registers are updated on a regular basis and are reviewed by the NAMA Audit and Risk function.
 Each division presents a high-level paper on its risk register to the Risk Management Committee at least once a year.

-Divisional risk registers are consolidated into an overall entity-wide risk register which is reviewed by the Risk Management Committee on a quarterly basis, and by the Board at least annually.
-On a quarterly basis, Senior Management are required to attest to the operation of controls that have been agreed in their divisions to manage and mitigate risks.
+NAMA Audit and Risk present a management update on Divisional risk registers to the Risk Management Committee on a quarterly basis and to the Board at least annually.
+On a regular basis, Senior Management are required to attest to the operation of controls that have been agreed in their divisions to manage and mitigate risks.